idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeSoulCairnIdle.md

 - I feel it hard to keep track of time here.
 - I liked lavender.
 After this - not anymore.
 Strange colour.
 - These bone heaps are depressing.
-- Are these bones the reamains of those trapped here alive?
+- Are these bones the remains of those trapped here alive?
 - That ghost looked familiar.
 - Another of these black skeletons around?
 - These cairn stones all look the same.